Sandra Knapp: Work

 She has authored several books on botany or botanical exploration and has written over 200 peer reviewed scientific articles.
 The French-language edition of her book Potted Histories, entitled Le Voyage Botanique, was awarded the Prix Pierre-Joseph Redouté in 2004, a prize that was established in 2000 in honour of the best French-language plant book in a given year.

 She has also published numerous botanical names, in particular taxa within the Nightshade family.
 Knapp has published three botanical names of passion flowers together with lepidopterist James Mallet.
 One of them, Passiflora macdougaliana, they named after Passiflora specialist John MacDougal.
 MacDougal himself named Passiflora sandrae after Knapp.

 Committees, panels and societies

 She is a member of the Biotechnology and Biological Sciences Research Council Innovator of the Year panel, a member of the Shenzhen Declaration for Plant Sciences Committee, and a member of the National Geographic Grants Committee.
-She did important work in 2011 (at the XVIII International Botanical Congress in Melbourne and in 2017 at the XIX International Botanical Congress in Shenzen by chairing the committees on botanical nomenclature.
+She did important work in 2011 (at the XVIII International Botanical Congress in Melbourne and in 2017 at the XIX International Botanical Congress in Shenzhen by chairing the committees on botanical nomenclature.
 The changes made had the effect modernizing the nomenclatural rules for fungi, algae, and plants to allow electronic publication of names, and to create a registry of plant names to make it easier to retrieve botanical names.
 In May 2017 Knapp became the president-elect of the Linnean Society of London, and in May 2018 succeeded Prof. Paul Brakefield as president.
 She is also a member of the American Academy of Arts and Sciences.